Aintree fixtures 1946 - 1989 and developments to the National meeting from 1976

 1957

-The Grand National reverts to a Friday with the Topham & Foxhunters Chase switched to a Saturday.
+The Grand National reverts to a Friday with the Topham & Foxhunters Chase switched to the Saturday.
 The move which was made in an attempt to halt dwindling attendances is not a success and the race is switched back the following year.
 Mrs Topham reintroduces the Liverpool Summer Cup, run at Aintrees first evening meeting.
 This two day flat only fixture is not a success and there will be no more summer fixtures until 1975.
 Interestingly flat fixtures continued to be advertised in the racecard until 1964.

 1961